Gateway Seminars are not required.

-The Inspired Learning & Teaching seminar focuses on the eternal principles of learning that will foster greater inspiration and knowledge as you seek to learn and teach in the Lord's way: "And as all have not faith, seek ye diligently and teach one another words of wisdom; yea, seek ye out of the best books words of wisdom; seek learning, even by study and also by faith" (D&C 88:118).
+The Inspired Learning & Teaching seminar focuses on five eternal principles that can enhance and accelerate your learning as you seek to learn in the Lord's way: "And as all have not faith, seek ye diligently and teach one another words of wisdom; yea, seek ye out of the best books words of wisdom; seek learning, even by study and also by faith" (D&C 88:118).

 Faith in Christ leads to academic excellence